 Please continue to follow government and Public Health England guidelines regarding frequent hand washing and social distancing, and remain aware of potential symptoms of the virus.

-How are you managing the behaviour of students?
+How are you managing the behaviour of children?

-Due to the risks posed by COVID-19, we all have a heightened awareness of the need to ensure the behaviour of any student does not impact on the health or wellbeing of another.
-As such, our levels of tolerance for poor behaviour will be significantly reduced, and any student who chooses to threaten, or actually causes, harm to another student will be immediately removed from the school.
-Actions that could be considered grounds for removal include threatening to or actually spitting, coughing in the direction of another student or member of staff, or invading the personal space of another student or member of staff.
+Due to the risks posed by COVID-19, we all have a heightened awareness of the need to ensure the behaviour of any child does not impact on the health or wellbeing of another.
+As such, our levels of tolerance for poor behaviour will be significantly reduced, and any child who chooses to threaten, or actually causes, harm to another child will be immediately removed from the school.
+Actions that could be considered grounds for removal include threatening to or actually spitting, coughing in the direction of another child, or invading the personal space of another child or member of staff.

-In the event that this behaviour occurs, the student’s parents will be called, and the student will be excluded for a minimum of 14 days, subject to a case review by our headteacher and The White Horse Federation.
+In the event that this behaviour occurs, the child’s parents will be called, and the child will be excluded for a minimum of 14 days, subject to a case review by our headteacher and The White Horse Federation.

-As always, though, our intent is for students to be happy, content, and relaxed while in school, and we will continue working hard to ensure this remains the case.
+As always, though, our intent is for children to be happy, content, and relaxed while in school, and we will continue working hard to ensure this remains the case.